Scientists use models to explain ideas and to test predictions.

 The particle model is an example of a representational model.
 It can be used to explain and predict the behaviour of substances in the solid, liquid and gas states.

 It has limitations.
 For example, it cannot explain why melting points vary between substances.

-What data caused scientists to change the plum pudding model?
+What analysis caused scientists to propose the three-domain model?